rehierl/node-tree-outliner/2-2-implementation/0-2-implicit-associations.md

 current node, determine how many sections need to be closed, and (2) detect if the current section can be closed without any conflict.

 Note that aspect (1) is not part of these considerations.
-That is, because it depends on the specific notation used to specify close modifiers.
+That is because it depends on the specific notation used to specify close modifiers.
 In contrary to that, aspect (2) is generic to all close modifiers and will be dealt with by the following considerations.